-1 whether the receptors are located on or off the site where the source of 2 contamination is located.
-Natural environmental conditions affecting the fate 3 and transport of contaminants, such as natural attenuation, shall be 4 determined by appropriate scientific methods.
-5 (4) Permits for facilities located at sites covered by any of the programs or 6 requirements set out in G.S.
-130A-310.67(a) shall contain conditions to 7 avoid exceedances of applicable groundwater standards adopted by the 8 Commission pursuant to Article 21 of Chapter 143 of the General Statutes 9 due to operation of the facility.
-10 (5) Soil shall be remediated to levels that no longer constitute a continuing 11 source of groundwater contamination in excess of the site-specific 12 groundwater remediation standards approved under this Part.
-13 (6) Soil shall be remediated to unrestricted use standards on residential property 14 with the following exceptions: 15 a.
-For mixed-use developments where the ground level uses are 16 nonresidential and where all potential exposure to contaminated soil 17 has been eliminated, the Department may allow soil to remain on the 18 site in excess of unrestricted use standards.
-19 b.
-If soil remediation is impracticable because of the presence of 20 preexisting structures or impracticability of removal, all areas of the 21 real property at which a person may come into contact with soil shall 22 be remediated to unrestricted use standards, and, on all other areas of 23 the real property, engineering and institutional controls that are 24 sufficient to protect public health, safety, and welfare and the 25 environment shall be implemented and maintained.
-26 (7) The potential for human inhalation of contaminants from the outdoor air and 27 other site-specific indoor air exposure pathways shall be considered, if 28 applicable.
-29 (8) The site-specific remediation standard shall protect against human exposure 30 to contamination through the consumption of contaminated fish or wildlife 31 and through the ingestion of contaminants in surface water or groundwater 32 supplies.
-33 (9) For known or suspected carcinogens, site-specific remediation standards 34 shall be established at exposures that represent an excess lifetime cancer risk 35 of one in 1,000,000.
-The site-specific remediation standard may depart from 36 the one-in-1,000,000 risk level based on the criteria set out in 40 Code of 37 Federal Regulations § 300.430(e)(9) (July 1, 2003 Edition).
-The cumulative 38 excess lifetime cancer risk to an exposed individual shall not be greater than 39 one in 10,000 based on the sum of carcinogenic risk posed by each 40 contaminant present.
-41 (10) For systemic toxicants, site-specific remediation standards shall represent 42 levels to which the human population, including sensitive subgroups, may be 43 exposed without any adverse health effect during a lifetime or part of a 44 lifetime.
-Site-specific remediation standards for systemic toxicants shall 45 incorporate an adequate margin of safety and shall take into account cases 46 where two or more systemic toxicants affect the same organ or organ 47 , system.
-48 (11) The site-specific remediation standards for each medium shall be adequate to 49 avoid foreseeable adverse effects to other media or the environment that are inconsistent with the risk-based approach under this Part. "§ 130A-310.69.
+(4) Permits for facilities located at sites covered by any of the programs or - (4) Permits for facilities located at sites covered by any of the programs or requirements set out in G.S.
+130A-310.67(a) shall contain conditions to avoid exceedances of applicable groundwater standards adopted by the Commission pursuant to Article 21 of Chapter 143 of the General Statutes due to operation of the facility. - (5) Soil shall be remediated to levels that no longer constitute a continuing source of groundwater contamination in excess of the site-specific groundwater remediation standards approved under this Part. - (6) Soil shall be remediated to unrestricted use standards on residential property with the following exceptions: - a.
+For mixed-use developments where the ground level uses are nonresidential and where all potential exposure to contaminated soil has been eliminated, the Department may allow soil to remain on the site in excess of unrestricted use standards. - b.
+If soil remediation is impracticable because of the presence of preexisting structures or impracticability of removal, all areas of the real property at which a person may come into contact with soil shall be remediated to unrestricted use standards, and, on all other areas of the real property, engineering and institutional controls that are sufficient to protect public health, safety, and welfare and the environment shall be implemented and maintained. - (7) The potential for human inhalation of contaminants from the outdoor air and other site-specific indoor air exposure pathways shall be considered, if applicable. - (8) The site-specific remediation standard shall protect against human exposure to contamination through the consumption of contaminated fish or wildlife and through the ingestion of contaminants in surface water or groundwater supplies. - (9) For known or suspected carcinogens, site-specific remediation standards shall be established at exposures that represent an excess lifetime cancer risk of one in 1,000,000.
+The site-specific remediation standard may depart from the one-in-1,000,000 risk level based on the criteria set out in 40 Code of Federal Regulations § 300.430(e)(9) (July 1, 2003 Edition).
+The cumulative excess lifetime cancer risk to an exposed individual shall not be greater than one in 10,000 based on the sum of carcinogenic risk posed by each contaminant present. - [10] For systemic toxicants, site-specific remediation standards shall represent levels to which the human population, including sensitive subgroups, may be exposed without any adverse health effect during a lifetime or part of a lifetime.
+Site-specific remediation standards for systemic toxicants shall incorporate an adequate margin of safety and shall take into account cases where two or more systemic toxicants affect the same organ or organ system.

+The site-specific remediation standards for each medium shall be adequate to avoid foreseeable adverse effects to other media or the environment that are inconsistent with the risk-based approach under this Part.

+"§ 130A-310.69.
 Remedial investigation report; remedial action plans.